smxiongdi-zz/is_project/README.md

 <strike>currently transitioning to react/redux for testing etc. production site: exlang.io - pending update from dev server ETA ~3 days on working basic features</strike>

 /client - react application

+# need to implement redux state container - in progress

 	App.jsx - main jsx file from which all components are routed

 	/build - transpiled jsx to js